Szymon Marciniak: Early career

-He refereed his first match in the top Polish professional league in 2009 at the GKS Bełchatów stadium (match between GKS Bełchatów and Odra Wodzisław Śląski).
-Since then, he has refereed more than 300 matches in Ekstraklasa having been appointed the head referee in the 2016 Polish Cup final match as well as the 2017 Polish SuperCup.
+He officiated his first match in Poland's top professional league in 2009 at the GIEKSA Arena, in a game between GKS Bełchatów and Odra Wodzisław Śląski.
+Since then, he has refereed more than 300 matches in Ekstraklasa having been appointed the head referee in the 2016 Polish Cup final match as well as the 2017 Polish Super Cup.

-As of 2021, he has given 1212 yellow cards (on average four yellow cards per game), 79 red cards and has awarded 131 penalty kicks in over 300 Ekstraklasa matches he has refereed.
+As of 2021, he has given 1201 yellow cards (on average four yellow cards per game), 79 red cards and has awarded 131 penalty kicks in over 300 Ekstraklasa matches he has refereed.

 International career

 Marciniak became a FIFA referee in 2011.
 The same year, he also debuted as a referee in the Europa League in the qualifying match between Aalesunds FK and Ferencvárosi TC.
 In 2012, he refereed his first match in the UEFA Champions League between FK Ventspils and Molde FK.
 He refereed at 2014 FIFA World Cup qualifiers, beginning with the Group F match between Portugal and Azerbaijan.

 On 20 March 2015, he was appointed to the UEFA Elite referee list, finding himself among the top 27 football referees in Europe.
 On 30 June 2015, he was the referee for the 2015 UEFA European Under-21 Championship Final.

 In March 2016, he refereed his first match in the knockout phase of the Champions League, a Round of 16 match between Real Madrid and AS Roma.
 One month later, he officiated the quarterfinal between Bayern Munich and S.L.
 Benfica.

 He participated in the UEFA Euro 2016 and refereed three matches: Spain-Czech Republic and Iceland-Austria in the group stage of the tournament as well as Germany-Slovakia in the knockout phase.

-On 29 March 2018, FIFA announced that he would officiate some matches at 2018 FIFA World Cup along with Pawel Sokolnicki and Tomasz Listkiewicz as assistant referees.
+On 29 March 2018, FIFA announced that he would officiate some matches at 2018 FIFA World Cup along with Paweł Sokolnicki and Tomasz Listkiewicz as assistant referees.
 He officiated two group stage matches: Argentina-Iceland and Germany-Sweden.
 He was also selected as the referee for the 2018 UEFA Super Cup final match between Real Madrid and Atlético Madrid.

-On 15 December 2021, he was appointed to referee of the semi-final match between Qatar and Algeria (1-2) at the 2021 FIFA Arab Cup hosted by Qatar.
+On 15 December 2021, he was appointed to referee of the semi-final match between Qatar and Algeria (1–2) at the 2021 FIFA Arab Cup hosted by Qatar.